cmars/juju-charm-mailinabox/README.md

 # Usage

 Before deploying mailinabox, you'll need to obtain a public domain name, `yourdomain.email` for example.
-Give your new deployment a hostname like `box.yourdomain.email`, and deploy with:
+Choose a fully-qualified hostname for your mailinabox, like `box.yourdomain.email`, and then deploy with:

     juju deploy cs:~cmars/trusty/mailinabox
     juju set-config mailinabox hostname=box.yourdomain.email
     juju expose mailinabox

-Once mailinabox is installed and running, open a browser to https://box.yourdomain.email/admin and follow the directions there to complete setup.
+Once mailinabox is installed and running, open a browser to "https://box.yourdomain.email/admin" (or https://public-ip/admin if that's not working yet) to manage it.
+The admin console is very helpful, and guides you though all kinds of things like:

-## Fallback

-If mailinabox fails to obtain a Let's Encrypt certificate, you'll need to browse to https://public-ip/admin and follow the directions to obtain the necessary TLS certificates manually.
+* DNS configuration
+* TLS certificates
+* Mail stuff
+* Backups

 ## Known Limitations and Issues

+mailinabox displays the fingerprint of the self-signed certificate, which should be checked when accessing the admin console by IP address initially.
+Need a way to display this.

 The generated admin password is currently worse than the kind of password an idiot would put on his luggage.
 Not ready for general use yet.

-This charm is not designed to "scale". mailinabox is primarily intended as an all-in-one standalone personal email server.
-If you wanted something else, mailinabox (and this charm) probably aren't for you.
+This charm is not designed to "scale". mailinabox is an all-in-one standalone personal email server.
 Adding units will probably do unexpected, undesirable things.
+Don't.

 mailinabox currently installs haveged, which I disagree with.

+Upgrades currently aren't managed.

 # Contact Information